Always Outnumbered, Never Outgunned

 Always Outnumbered, Never Outgunned is the fourth studio album by English electronic music group the Prodigy.
 It was first released on 11 August 2004 in Japan, on 23 August 2004 in the United Kingdom by XL Recordings, and on 15 September 2004 in the United States by Maverick Records.
 Recorded almost entirely using Propellerhead Reason and mastered with Pro Tools, the album contrasts with the group's previous releases, and features a larger use of vocals than their previous album The Fat of the Land (1997).
-Keith Flint and Maxim Reality do not provide any contribution to the official record, which leaves Liam Howlett as the sole band member to do so for a first and last time in group's history.
+Keith Flint and Maxim Reality do not provide any contribution to the official record, which leaves Liam Howlett as the sole band member to do so for the only time in the group's history.

 The title is a play on the name of the Walter Mosley novel Always Outnumbered, Always Outgunned.
 Despite achieving commercial success upon release, the album is among the band's lowest sellers.
 As a result, XL and Maverick dropped the group after the release of the compilation album Their Law: The Singles 1990–2005.